IBM/message-catalog-manager/README.md

 For an example of the catalog file format see:
 [messages.json](test/catalogs/example/messages.json)
-For an example of the catalog index fileformat see:
+For an example of the catalog index file format see:
 [catalog-index.json](test/catalogs/example/index.js)

 ### Using messageCatalogManager